 Leaving the subject of errors aside for a moment, let us now look at some chronological details of Zedekiah's reign.

-We are informed that Zedekiah also rebelled against Nebuchadrezzar, so that on the tenth day of the tenth month of his ninth year (around March of 587 BCE), Nebuchadrezzar laid siege to Jerusalem.
-The siege lasted about eighteen months, until on the ninth day of the fourth month of his eleventh year (around 18/19th July 586 BCE), a breach was made in the city walls.
+We are informed that Zedekiah also rebelled against Nebuchadrezzar, so that on the tenth day of the tenth month of his ninth year (around March of 587 BC), Nebuchadrezzar laid siege to Jerusalem.
+The siege lasted about eighteen months, until on the ninth day of the fourth month of his eleventh year (around 18/19th July 586 BC), a breach was made in the city walls.
 Zedekiah fled the expected carnage, only to be caught on the plains of Jericho.
 He was taken to Nebuchadrezzar who was at Riblah.
 His sons were slain in his presence before he himself was blinded and taken prisoner to Babylon.

-On the seventh day of the next month (around 15/16th August 586 BCE), the great temple in Jerusalem was destroyed.
+On the seventh day of the next month (around 15/16th August 586 BC), the great temple in Jerusalem was destroyed.
 (7th day of the 5th month as per the Babylonian Calendar: the 'King's Calendar' equivalent is 10th day of the month.
 Jer 52:12)

 With the Temple Destroyed, the nation defeated and its' king in captivity, the nation entered into what is termed the Babylonian Exile.